The 5 Types of Wealth by Sahil Bloom

 - Depth: deep, meaningful bonds with a small circle

-- Breadth: wider sense of connection through community, culture, or shared purpose
+- Breadth: wider connection to community, culture, shared purpose

-- Earned Status: respect built through character and contribution – not possessions
+- Earned Status: respect built through character – not possessions

-- Strong, healthy relationships are the greatest predictor of life satisfaction
+- Strong relationships are the greatest predictor of life satisfaction

-- The biggest predictor of physical health at 80 is relationship satisfaction at 50
+- Biggest predictor of health at 80 is relationship satisfaction at 50

-- In 20 years, the only people who will remember you worked late are your kids
+- 20 years from now, your kids will be the only ones who remember you worked late

-- Remembering death helps you avoid the illusion of having something to lose
+- Remembering death helps you avoid the illusion of ownership

 - Hacks I Wish I Knew @ 22